abhik-01/portfolio/README.md

 The design is made using `HTML5`, `BOOTSTRAP 3`, `Javascript` & some `jquery`.
 I've used `MongoDB` for the database & `Gunicorn` to serve the application.
 Lastly, I've containerized the application using `Docker` & deployed it on `Heroku`.
+You can check [My Portfolio Website](https://adfolio.herokuapp.com) to see this in action.

 According to the stats of https://www.uptimia.com, this website takes an average time of 2.6 sec to load.
 The other stats are as below: